 Mould is a generic name often applied to various types of fungi that grow on the surfaces of materials such as fabrics, paper, food and leather.
 They are multicellular organisms that send filaments through the materials they grow on and produce enzymes to break down their food.
 Moulds reproduce through the production of small spores which are carried through the air and deposited on surfaces – these spores are in the air all the time and cannot be eliminated from storage areas.
 Poorly ventilated areas with relative humidity above 60% are more likely to promote mould growth.

 If you find mould growing on any of your records it is first important to determine the extent of the problem.

 Small quantities of records can be dealt with fairly easily, but large quantities are usually best left to professional remediation companies.
 This is both because the work is dirty and repetitive, but also if not cleaned properly the mould can spread and cause more problems.

 If you are dealing with a discrete and fairly small outbreak it is preferable to isolate the affected records from the rest of your collection.
-Place affected materials into plastic bags or air-tight plastic tubs and remove them to a dry, well-ventilated space where they can be cleaned.
+Place affected materials into plastic bags or air-tight plastic tubs and remove them to a dry, well-ventilated space where they can be assessed and cleaned.